AthenaFoundation/athena/README.md

 Other tutorials and online courses are undergoing active development.
 # History of Athena

 Athena was developed by Konstantine Arkoudas, roughly between 2000 and 2015.
-The core of the language had more or less settled.

-By 2004, but there were a number of subsequent changes and extensions, some of them conceived and implemented after 2010, such as modules, a good deal of infix syntax, proof chaining (implemented via the primitive 'chain' procedure, both for equations and for logical implications/equivalences), integration with SMT solvers and tabled Prolog systems such as XSB, and others.
+The core of the language had more or less settled by 2004, but there were a number of subsequent changes and extensions, some of them conceived and implemented after 2010, such as modules, a good deal of infix syntax, proof chaining (implemented via the primitive 'chain' procedure, both for equations and for logical implications/equivalences), integration with SMT solvers and tabled Prolog systems such as XSB, and others.

 In early 2022, Tannr Allard - already familiar with Athena from a few years of personal use - began applying Athena to research efforts in collaboration with the Ethereum Foundation, MakerDAO, and other projects.